Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 What once took me an hour in Canada now takes me over eight hours in Belize, which is not a bad ratio to factor in for most Belizean projects.

-a flooded road a flooded road
+a flooded road in the Belize rainy season a flooded road in the jungle

 The road I travel for groceries & supplies during the rainy season